alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

     // Display.RenderTemplate directives can be added to the response if (this.event.context.System.device.supportedInterfaces.Display) {
-        //... build mytemplate using TemplateBuilder
+        //... build myTemplate using TemplateBuilder
         this.response.renderTemplate(myTemplate);
     }